we-are-Joinup/provider-api-doc/source/includes/_service.md

 Attribute | Description   |  Required
 --------- | --------------|-------------
 private | True: personal services (passenger pays the service).
-False: company services (company pays the service) | False (Default is False) reservation | It indicates if the user can creates a booking or an immediate service | True pickup_date | Pickup date.
+False: company services (company pays the service) | False (Default is False) reservation | True: booking.
+False: immediate service | True pickup_date | Pickup date.
 Only for bookings         | False pickup_address | Pickup address  | True pickup | Pickup point.
-Format: [longitude, latitude] | True pickup_place_id | If user is requesting in an airport or railstation you can add its id in this field for efficiency | False destination_address | Destination address | False (depends on destination_required field of zone) destination | Destination point.
-Format: [longitude, latitude]  | False (depends on destination_required field of zone) destination_place_id | If user is requesting in an airport or railstation like destination you can add its id in this field for efficiency | False comment | Add another info | False rate_data.taxi_type | Rate data is a object with a lot info.
-But for this documentation we only use taxi type.
-In this field indicates the taxi type (See Available taxi types in [Configuration provider][config]) | False (Default is convencional) flight_number | Flight info | False (depends on need_place_info field of zone) flight_origin | Flight info | False (depends on need_place_info field of zone) train_number | Train info | False train_origin | Train info | False coupon | We have a coupon system.
-And the user can request a service with a discount coupon | False platform_model | Add any identify of your provider and version. e.g.: PROVIDER_ID@1.0.0 | False way_to_pay | If private is false.
+Format: [longitude, latitude] | True pickup_place_id | If user is requesting in an airport or railstation you can add its id in this field for efficiency.
+See [Place endpoint][places] | False destination_address | Destination address | False (depends on destination_required field of zone) destination | Destination point.
+Format: [longitude, latitude]  | False (depends on destination_required field of zone) destination_place_id | If user is requesting in an airport or railstation like destination you can add its id in this field for efficiency.
+See [Place endpoint][places] | False comment | Add another info | False rate_data.taxi_type | `Rate data` is an object with a lot of info.
+But for this documentation we only use `taxi type`.
+This field will indicate the taxi type (See Available taxi types in [Configuration provider][config]) | False (Default is convencional) flight_number | Flight info | False (depends on need_place_info field of zone) flight_origin | Flight info | False (depends on need_place_info field of zone) train_number | Train info | False train_origin | Train info | False coupon | We have a coupon system.
+And the user can request a service with a discount coupon | False platform_model | Add any identity of your provider and version. e.g.: PROVIDER_ID@1.0.0 | False way_to_pay | If private is false.
 You can indicates: cash, credit-card or app | False